What does Talk2Nish training involve?

 Our trainer Yvette has years of experience as a senior learning mentor, safeguarding lead and was Lead Advisor for Mental Health and Social, Emotional, and Mental Health at a local authority.
 She also ran the Mental Health and Well Being Network which supported educational organisations to create environments where the mental well-being of students and staff is prioritised, nurtured, and optimised for success.

-The second in-person day is all about acquiring the skills needed for active listening.
+The training covers introductions, general information about peer mentoring and building a supportive community and acquiring the skills needed for active listening.
 This includes sessions on leadership, providing emotional support, communication skills, self-care and wellbeing, role playing around effective listening, boundary setting and confidentiality as well as a 'passing the torch' section including a handover from the previous cohort.

 Students learn in an interactive way through feedback, Q & A and continuous reflection.